n-hardin/Capstone_Project/README.md

 User Guide:
 1. Download and install Python 3.12
-2. Install Jupyter Notebook using the following command in command prompt:
-    a.	py -m pip install notebook
+2. Install Jupyter Notebook using the following command in command prompt: py -m pip install notebook
-3. Install ‘matplotlib’ using the following command in command prompt:
-    a.	py -m pip install matplotlib
+3. Install ‘matplotlib’ using the following command in command prompt:     py -m pip install matplotlib
-6. Install ‘scikit-learn’ using the following command in command prompt:
-    a.	py -m pip install scikit-learn
+6. Install ‘scikit-learn’ using the following command in command prompt:   py -m pip install scikit-learn
-7. Install ‘pandas’ using the following command in command prompt:
-    a.	py -m pip install pandas
+7. Install ‘pandas’ using the following command in command prompt:         py -m pip install pandas
-8. Run Jupyter Notebook using the following command in command prompt:
-    a.	py -m jupyter notebook
+8. Run Jupyter Notebook using the following command in command prompt:     py -m jupyter notebook
     NOTE: If Jupyter Notebook does not automatically open in a browser, copy and paste the link listed under the section labeled “This page should redirect you to a      Jupyter application” into a browser
 9. Navigate to where the program was downloaded to in the Jupyter interface
 10. Open “Capstone Jupyter.ipynb”